devrosch/sciformats/lib-js/README.md

 ## Usage

-Import "sciformats_js" when targeting browsers and "sciformats_nodejs" for use in Node.js.
+Import "sciformats_js" for use with webpack (for use with Vite see [vite-plugin-wasm](https://www.npmjs.com/package/vite-plugin-wasm)) and "sciformats_nodejs" for use with Node.js.

 ```js
     // Initialize scanner repository with all supported data types.